70.19% – average documented online shopping cart abandonment rate

-This value is an average calculated based on these 34 different studies containing statistics on e-commerce shopping cart abandonment.
+Based on the data we collected, we’ve calculated the average cart abandonment rate of 70.19%.
+This value is an average calculated based on 49 different studies containing statistics on e-commerce shopping cart abandonment.

 We created this list because we needed some abandonment statistics ourselves for our E-Commerce Checkout Usability study and articles.